justarandomgeek/vscode-factoriomod-debug/doc/package.md

 ### Package
   * run `info.json#/package/scripts/compile` if set
   * run `info.json#/package/scripts/prepackage` if set
-  * build a zip including all files in the mod directory except dotfiles, zip files, and files matching the list of globs in `info.json#/package/ignore`.
+  * build a zip including all files in the mod directory except dotfiles, zip files named `modname_*.zip`, and files matching the list of globs in `info.json#/package/ignore`.
+If you need to include other files, you can list additional root directories in `info.json#/package/extra`.
+You are responsible for ensuring that you don't include directories that result in two files of the same name in the zip!
+(Because my zip library doesn't tell me when this happens.)

 ### Increment Version
   * increment version in info.json